lexabu/react-char-fill/README.md

 ### Advanced Example

-You can also customize the colors, font size, and other props:
+You can also customize various aspects of the rating, such as colors, font size, and interactivity:

 ```jsx
 import CharacterRating from 'react-char-fill';